You have mail.

 6.4.
 Lists

-AsciiDoctor supports a few types of lists, the most common are ordered
+Asciidoctor supports a few types of lists, the most common are ordered

 and unordered